truekas/PencilSharpener/README.md

 /usr/share/vboot/bin/set_gbb_flags.sh 0x80b3
 flashrom --wp-enable
 ```
-Hit `esc + refresh + power` to go back into the recovery menu and boot onto your v124 recovery USB.
-Follow the [rolled keys steps](#fixing-rolled-keys) if you have issues before or after the recovery process.
+Hit `esc + refresh + power` to return to the recovery menu and boot onto your v124 recovery USB.
+If you have any issues before or after the recovery process, Follow the [rolled keys steps](#fixing-rolled-keys).

 After the recovery is complete, boot into ChromeOS.
-Then switch to the VT2 console on the sign-in screen by pressing `ctrl + alt + f2`.
+Then, on the sign-in screen switch to VT2 by pressing `ctrl + alt + f2`.

 If you are prompted to login on the console, try to login as `chronos` with no password, and elevate to root by using `sudo -i`.
-If that does not work, you can also try logging in as `root` and then using `test0000` as your password.
+If that does not work, you can try logging in as `root` and then using `test0000` as your password.
 After you have access to the shell, run the following commands:
 ```
 tpm_manager_client take_ownership
 cryptohome --action=remove_firmware_management_parameters